cabal-club/cable-core.js/INDEXES.md

 **q:** i guess the stable sorted set of <channel> names, derive from keys of this view, are what we would respond with to answer a channel list request?

 ### Channel topic (accreted)
-The channel topic view keeps track of the topic of each channel that the local user knows about.
+The channel topic view keeps track of the topic of each channel the local user knows about.

     !channel!<channel>!topic -> <topic>